Moo-Fixxer/Moo-Fixxer/README.md

 Built and evaluated Decision Tree and Random Forest models to predict popularity (Random Forest R² = 0.50) Found statistically significant differences in danceability and acousticness between solo and collaborative tracks

-- 🔭 **Ocean Oxygen Level analysis** - Machine learning and Data Science project predicting oceanic oxygen concentration based on depth, salinity, and temperature.
-Built Random Forest model (R² = 0.82) with cross-validation and EDA visualizations.
+- 🔭 **Ocean Oxygen Level analysis** - A machine learning and Data Science project to predict ocean oxygen levels based on depth, temperature, and salinity.
+Built with Python, pandas, and scikit-learn.
+Achieved R² = 0.82 using Random Forest Regression.

 ---